rigetti/pyquil/docs/source/qvm.rst

 Using the QVM
 -------------
-After `downloading the SDK <rigetti.com/forest>`_,the QVM is available on your local machine.
-You can initialize a local QVM instance by doing the following:
+After `downloading the SDK <https://www.rigetti.com/forest>`_, the QVM is available on your local machine.
+You can initialize a local
+QVM server by doing the following:

 .. code:: python

-    ### CONSOLE 1
     $ qvm -S
     Configured with 2048 MiB of workspace and 8 workers.)
     [2018-09-20 15:39:50] Starting server on port 5000.

+Once the QVM is serving requests, we can run the following pyQuil program to get a ``QuantumComputer`` object

 .. code:: python

     from pyquil import get_qc, Program
     from pyquil.gates import *
-    qvm = get_qc('9q-square-qvm')
+    qc = get_qc('9q-square-qvm')

 One executes quantum programs on the QVM using a ``.run(...)`` method, intended to closely mirror how one will execute programs on a